Competition for The Reconstruction of the Destroyed Palestinian Villages

 • light industry, aluminum, carpentry, car repair.

-• communication with other relatives living abroad by means of social clubs, travel, family trees etc.
+• communication with other relatives living abroad by means of social clubs, travel facilties, keeping family trees etc, to maintain link with village members who are still living abroad.

 • general services, employment.